HolgerHees/cloudsync/README.md

                                        <rename> - extend the name with an autoincrement number
     --history <count>                  Before remove or update a file or folder move it to a history folder.
+                                       Use a maximum of <count> history folders --include <pattern>                Include content of --backup, --restore and --list if the path matches the regex based ^<pattern>$.
+Multiple patterns can be separated with an '|' character.
+    --exclude <pattern>                Exclude content of --backup, --restore and --list if the path matches the regex based ^<pattern>$.
+Multiple patterns can be separated with an '|' character.
-                                       Use a maximum of <count> history folders --nopermissions                    Don't restore permission, group and owner attributes --nocache                          Don't use 'cloudsync*.cache' file for --backup or --list (much slower) --forcestart                       Ignore a existing pid file.
+    --nopermissions                    Don't restore permission, group and owner attributes --nocache                          Don't use 'cloudsync*.cache' file for --backup or --list (much slower) --forcestart                       Ignore a existing pid file.
 Should only be used after a previous crashed job.